Lung Mass (CPAM, CCAM, & BPS)

 When hydrops occur (in less than 10% of cases), it has a poor prognosis.
 Hydrops occurs for a variety of reasons, but for babies with lung masses this can result from pressure on the heart from the mass leading to heart failure and fluid overload in the baby.
 In these cases, fetal surgery may be an option.
 For women with this complication, our team has the expertise to counsel you on options and risks, quickly help to coordinate your care at one of the few centers in the country that can perform this surgery, and then see you back for close follow-up and eventual delivery at UR Medicine's Golisano Children's Hospital.

-If the mother develops complications from the fetal hydrops (called “mirror” syndrome), this can be extremely dangerous for both mom and baby.
+If the pregnant person develops complications from the fetal hydrops (called “mirror” syndrome), this can be extremely dangerous for both parent and baby.
 Early delivery and specialized maternal care may be needed, all of which are available from our team.

 Following Closely, Preparing for birth